-Coffee is still commonly enjoyed as part of a ceremonial preparation, gathering of family and friends.
+Coffee is still commonly enjoyed as part of a ceremonial preparation, a gathering of family and friends.
 The senior-most woman of the household will roast the coffee in a pan and grind it fresh before brewing.
 The process takes about an hour from start to finish and is considered a regular show of hospitality.

-Honour this tradition and invite your friends and family over to enjoy a cup of Ethiopian coffee today.
+Honour this tradition and invite your friends and family to enjoy a cup of Ethiopian coffee today.